sunitparekh/sunitblog/data/sunitblog/posts/tdd-is-a-technique.md

 tags: [tdd, software-development, agile, testing]
 title: TDD is a technique, thought process for software development
 publish_datetime: 2014-06-19T00:00:07.0Z
-description: Why I follow TDD.
-For me TDD is a technique, a thought process, I would never like to write production code without thinking of use case (a test scenario), and for me TDD is starts here.
+description: Why I follow TDD, for me TDD is a technique, a thought process, I would never like to write production code without thinking of use case (a test scenario), and for me TDD is starts here.
 ---

 After hearing discussions of Martin Fowler, Kent Beck and DHH.
 I thought of putting down, my thoughts on why I follow TDD.
 For me TDD is a technique, a thought process for solving business problems.
 I do not like to write production code without thinking of a use case first.
 I think of a use case (lets call it test case) and this thinking it-self is 'test driven' for me.
 And based on my test cases identified, I will start thinking about my design.
 No one like to go, let me implement strategy pattern and later I will find use case for it.